-Calling hours are Thursday, June 15 from 4 to 7 p.m. at the Athy Memorial Home, 111 Lancaster St., Worcester, and a Mass of Christian Burial will be held Friday, June 16 from the funeral home with a Mass at 11 a.m. at Immaculate Conception Church, 353 Grove St., Worcester.
-Burial will follow in St. John’s Cemetery, Worcester.
+There will be calling hours from 4 to 8 p.m. on Friday, November 10, at Athy Memorial Home, 111 Lancaster St., Worcester.
+A Mass of Christian Burial is planned at Immaculate Conception Church, 353 Grove St., Worcester on Saturday, November 11, at 11 a.m.
+Burial will follow in Mountain View Cemetery, Shrewsbury.

 In lieu of flowers, donations in memory of Bob can be made to these organizations most dear to his heart: St. John's High School of Shrewsbury (www.stjohnshigh.org/support/make-a-gift) or Detectogether.org (www.detectogether.org/get-involved/ways-to-give/)